caitlon/eda-and-statistics/README.md

 ## Introduction

 Exploratory Data Analysis (EDA) and statistics are fundamental components of the data science process.
-EDA helps you understand your data, uncover patterns, detect anomalies, and form hypotheses, while statistical analysis provides the tools to test these hypotheses.
+EDA helps you understand data, uncover patterns, detect anomalies, and form hypotheses, while statistical analysis provides the tools to test these hypotheses.
 This repository contains code and examples that demonstrate these concepts in a clear and practical manner.

 ## Folder Structure